endrazine/wcc/README.md

 #### Example usage of wsh
-The following command loads the /usr/sbin/apache2 executable within wsh, calls the ap_get_server_banner() function within apache to retreive its banner and displays it within the wsh intterpreter.
+The following command loads the /usr/sbin/apache2 executable within wsh, calls the ap_get_server_banner() function within apache to retreive its banner and displays it within the wsh interpreter.

 	jonathan@blackbox:~$ wsh /usr/sbin/apache2
 	> a = ap_get_server_banner()